 A girl’s education is an investment in her future.
 It’s also an investment in the future of our world – a thriving, peaceful and sustainable world.
 Education is a powerful tool in developing the full potential of every child, but it also helps promote understanding, respect and friendship between nations, peoples and religious groups.

-For all children, but especially for girls, education provide stability for today and opportunities for tomorrow.
+For all children, but especially for girls, education provides stability for today and opportunities for tomorrow.
 Learn more about the importance of female education and how you can help protect girls’ education rights.

 1. Is education a human right?